siberianfox/g2wiki/Development-Environments.md

 * It’s in $(ROOT)/Reference, and I .gitignore’d it.
 There’s a Makefile in there to grab and decompress the newlib source.
 We can easily add other sources as needed.

 ### Yagarto on Windows for Atmel Studio6.1
-These instructions install another flavor of toolchain for ARM CPP.
-We are using an XP VM under Mountain Lion, but other OS's sould be similar.
+These instructions apply to Atmel Studio 6.1.
+We are using a Windows XP VMware virtual machine running on OSX 10.8.3 (Mountain Lion), but other OS's should be similar. <br>
 Ref: http://avrstudio5.wordpress.com/2013/03/07/using-winavr-with-atmel-studio-6-0-or-later/

 * Get yagarto for windows.
 The latest version is 20121222 as of today - 4/19/13<br> http://sourceforge.net/projects/yagarto/files/YAGARTO%20for%20Windows/